chaithalikini/Final_Project/README.md

     C --> D[Detection Results];
     D --> E{Decision};
     E -->|Alert| F[Notification System];
+Requirements

+Windows 10 or higher

+Webcam (for live detection)

+Optional: video files (.mp4, .avi, .mov)

+All Python dependencies are packaged in the EXE, so no Python installation is required.

 ## Hardware Requirements
 Video Input: Pre-recorded or streaming video (no direct camera feed)